masc-ucsc/livehd/docs/projects.md

 * root 1bit: set to false
 * chunk64 1bit: set to false

-overflow (64bytes): This is overflow edge list for either inputs or outputs (not both).
+overflow (48bytes): This is overflow edge list for either inputs or outputs (not both).

-* edge_list 504bits: Using a varintgb compression (for our lg sizes, performs better than streambyte/bp128/vbyte/pfor).
+* edge_storage (47 bytes): Using a varintgb compression (for our lg sizes, performs better than streambyte/bp128/vbyte/pfor).
 Since the list is larger the faster (but not as high compression with small list) varintgb is used.
 The integers are relative to the master (or master_root) that points to this